-This new, 21st century company model is illustrated in Exhibit 1 (see Exhibit 1 above).
+This new, 21st century company model is illustrated in Exhibit 1 (see Exhibit 1 on next page).

 Sustainability - Redefined

 A 21st century re-definition of sustainability is absolutely critical to saving companies and saving the world.
 And they are inextricably linked.
 Expanding sustainability from its current focus on a company's footprint should include: